top of page

 Luisa has directed multiple performances around the world in countries like Austria, South Africa, Canada, and the United States.

-She has been a teacher of vocal improvisation and Deep Listening®, as well as a guest lecturer at UCLA (Global Jazz department, through Arturo O'Farrill), Portland State University (Art Practice department, through Becca T. Kauffman (alias Jennifer Vanilla)), a workshop leader at Pioneer Works and ATypI Conference (in Paris), and is currently working at The New School, College of Performing Arts, as a capstone advisor.
+She has been a teacher of vocal improvisation and Deep Listening®, as well as a guest lecturer at UCLA (Global Jazz department, through Arturo O'Farrill), Portland State University (Art Practice department, through Becca T. Kauffman (alias Jennifer Vanilla)), a workshop leader at Pioneer Works and ATypI Conference (in Paris), and taught as a capstone advisor at The New School, College of Performing Arts.

-In her early teaching career, Luisa was a performing arts teacher (acting, voice/singing, dancing/movement) at Bedford Stuyvesant Collegiate Charter School in Brooklyn, Stagecoach Theatre Art Schools (Montreal), the w@lz School in Vienna (Austria), and Masibambane College in Johannesburg (South Africa).
+In her early teaching career Luisa was a performing arts teacher (acting, voice/singing, dancing/movement) at Bedford Stuyvesant Collegiate Charter School in Brooklyn, Stagecoach Theatre Art Schools (Montreal, Canada), the w@lz School in Vienna (Austria), and Masibambane College in Johannesburg (South Africa).

 In March 2020 Luisa was planned to give a talk and workshop at University of Michigan, "The Arts and Alternative Healing: How Different Approaches to Field Work Can Be a Life Guide to Health (Focusing on the Performing Arts and Family & Systemic Constellations after Bert Hellinger)" in honor of her late artistic partner James Leaf.
 The event had to be cancelled due to the pandemic.